Kikobeats/cacheable-response/README.md

 > This content is not sponsored; Just I consider CloudFlare is doing a good job offering a cache layer as part of their free tier.

 Imagine what could be better than having one cache layer?
 Exactly, two cache layers.

-If your server domain is connected with CloudFlare you can take advantage of having a distributed CDN that also caches your responses.
+If your server domain is connected with CloudFlare you can take advantage of [unlimited bandwidth usage](https://web.archive.org/web/20200428000736/https://support.cloudflare.com/hc/en-us/articles/205177068-How-does-Cloudflare-work-).

 ![](https://i.imgur.com/2BCHVzh.png)

 For doing that, you need to setup a `Page Rule` over your domain specifing you want to enable cache.
-[Read more how to do that](https://support.cloudflare.com/hc/en-us/articles/115000150272-How-do-I-use-Cache-Everything-with-Cloudflare-).
+[Read more how to do that](https://web.archive.org/web/20190429045303/https://support.cloudflare.com/hc/en-us/articles/115000150272-How-do-I-use-Cache-Everything-with-Cloudflare-).

 Next time you query about a resource, a new `cf-cache-status` appeared as part of your headers response.